 And then there are wages.
 In 2019 every person in Ontario making minimum wage should have gotten a raise to $15.
 But we have all lost out because the same old Conservatives have never been the friend of working-class people.

 - Creating 300,000 new green economy jobs in our Power to Change commitments as we transform our economy and environment, together.

 - Mandating that contract and part-time workers be given the same rights and privileges as those working full-time work.

 - Pushing for legislation that ensures temporary and contract workers doing equivalent work to full-time permanent staff are compensated equally.
 Employers can’t be allowed to pay some workers less and offer no benefits just to save some money.

 - Bringing back Card Check Certification – when you sign a card, that should be enough to join a union.
 Period.
-We need to reduce barriers to unionization and your choice to join a union.
+We need to reduce barriers to your choice to join a union.

 - Standing up for Canadian workers in trade negotiations, maintaining our supply management sovereignty, and fighting against arbitrary and unfair tariffs.

 - Replacing the disastrous, failed Phoenix pay-system and working to ensure that affected workers are adequately compensated for the incredible disruption to their lives while in public service.